10 Best Herbal Juices For Menstrual Cramps

 foeniculum vulgare juice

-However, it is important to consult a healthcare provider before using fennel, especially during pregnancy or if taking other medications.
+However, it is advisable to consult a healthcare provider before using fennel juice, especially for individuals with hormone-sensitive conditions or those taking medications.

 urtica dioica juice